 If Not Early, As Soon as You Can

 Even if you were not able to start saving for retirement as early as you would have preferred, start saving today.
 Whether you are 30, 40, 50 or beyond, if you run the numbers and feel your retirement income will fall short of what you need, then start saving today.
-Many individuals find themselves working part-time or full-time well beyond traditional retirement age.
+Many individuals find themselves working part-time or full-time well beyond the traditional retirement age.
 If this is you, don’t let that number dissuade you from saving for your retirement years.

 Sometimes, circumstances call for a break in retirement savings efforts.
 For example, a layoff that has you counting pennies and sending resumes.
 Breaks like this are understandable.
 The important part is not to let a break last too long.
 As soon as you can, begin a regular retirement deduction with your new employer.
 Long breaks in your retirement savings are dangerous since they make getting back into the savings habit even harder.